frankwang98/autoware.universe_comment/control/trajectory_follower_base/README.md

 ## Design

 There are lateral and longitudinal base interface classes and each algorithm inherits from this class to implement.
-The interface class has the following base functions.
+The interface class has the following base functions. 横纵向控制接口，基础函数有以下

 - `isReady()`: Check if the control is ready to compute.
 - `run()`: Compute control commands and return to [Trajectory Follower Nodes](../trajectory_follower_node/README.md).
 This must be implemented by inherited algorithms.